Is it nods of approval or the truth that you want?"

 - Mondegreen: Due to the complex lyrical nature of songs like "Jung And The Restless" it's kind of inevitable.

-- Money Song: "Cash Cow (A Rock Opera In Three Small Acts)" is one of the finer examples to come out of the eighties, which is saying something.
+- Money Song: "Cash Cow (A Rock Opera In Three Small Acts)" is one of the finer examples to come out of The '80s, which is saying something.

 - Morality Ballad: Averted to a surprising degree for a Christian artist, but "Jenny" is an example.
 At least it's a very catchy song.

 - New Sound Album: Squint all over, which was made after an extended break from his other albums and his experience with Chagall Guevara.
 No more synthesizers, a much harder sound and a few lengthier pieces.